-I interviewed Dwayne Chambers, Chief Marketing Officer at Krispy Kreme to learn more about their Digital Strategies in Social, Local and Mobile apps (SoLoMo).
+I interviewed Dwayne Chambers while he was the Chief Marketing Officer at Krispy Kreme, looking to learn more about the company's digital social strategies, and local and mobile apps (SoLoMo).

 Dwayne had a great analogy "Tell me how your wife loves you?
 Ultimately, in the end, there is some level of the qualitative in this.
 Social WOM for us goes beyond just measuring the number of occurrences of 'KrispyKremeLove' on Twitter."
-Dwayne had a great way to measure passion: when many customers pick up a box of Krispy Kreme at the drive thru, they dive into the box and grab one for themselves!
+Dwayne had a great way to measure passion, noting that when many customers pick up a box of Krispy Kreme at the drive-thru, they dive into the box and grab one for themselves.

 Well not just to meet these influencers…we wanted to be transparent."